skynet2/vault-backup/README.md

 - Access to an S3-compatible storage service (e.g., Amazon S3)
 - (Optional) A running Prometheus instance for metrics collection

+## Example

+An example Kubernetes CronJob configuration using Vault-Backup with the HashiCorp Vault Agent Sidecar Injector can be found in the [example directory](https://github.com/skynet2/vault-backup/tree/master/example) of this repository.
+The example demonstrates how to set up a scheduled backup job for HashiCorp Vault in a Kubernetes environment.

 ## Installation

 ### Docker